mathewskdaniel/selfhostedSocks5/README.md

 This script generates irreversible password hashes.
 When you add a new proxy user, **save the provided password immediately**.
 It cannot be recovered from the server once the screen clears.

 ## 📄 License
 MIT License.
-Feel free to fork, modify, and deploy across your fleets!
+Feel free to fork, modify, and deploy across your fleets.